z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 ```
 {{< /details >}}

 The CSS file for the Acme Corporation website uses CSS custom properties for each color component (red, green and blue) to define its theme.
-If we simply coded this    with  the  color  value,  a  string  replacement  of  "#4f46e5" with  {{site.Params
-.color}}) would have sufficed.
+If we simply coded this    with  the  color  value,  a  string  replacement  of  "#4f46e5" with  {{site.Params.color}}) would have sufficed.
 For passing individual color values, we need to do a little more work.
-The following listing provides individual theme colors to CSS vari- ables from Hugo.
+The following listing provides individual theme colors to CSS variables from Hugo.

 {{< details title="Listing 6.28  Providing individual theme colors (assets/index.css.tpl)" open=true >}}
 ![Listing6.28](Listing6.28.svg)